Lomank123/django-practice/README.md

 There are 3 different apps other than `main`:
 - `testapp` - For learning purposes.
 Filled with different connected things like item, category and tag.
-- `blog` - It provides 2 models to use in any other app.
-Also it has no views.
+- `blog` - Represents blog posts with comments.
 - `accounts` - For authentication.
 Describes auth process with it's custom user model.